tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 ### Windows

-The author did not experiment with setting a windows socket to send an ECN mark.
+At the time of this writting, Windows does not provide a way to configure a marking on a per-socket basis.

 ## On a per-packet basis